milesj/rut/docs/api/element.md

 ### Options

-- `propagate` (`boolean`) - Propagate the event up or down the tree by executing the same handler on every element until hitting the root, left, or the event has been stopped. _(Experimental)_
+- `propagate` (`boolean`) - Propagate the event up or down the tree by executing the same handler on every element until hitting the root, leaf, or the event has been stopped. _(Experimental)_

 ## `dispatchAndWait()`